Decrypting Cyber Risk Quantification

 Executive teams are faced with a challenging combination of an increasingly complex threat landscape and a rapidly growing attack surface.
 Together, these two factors are putting the modern enterprise at greater risk of exposure and potential breach.

-To understand this unique risk profile, organizations can leverage continuous or point-in-time risk assessments.
 Rating and benchmarking cyber risk offer many benefits and actionable insights to the security team by quantifying and weighing the likelihood of a threat actor gaining access to the corporate environment and the potential impact of this event.
 Cyber risk ratings can be displayed as a numerical or alphabetical integer and provide a mechanism to track and communicate security efficiency and progress over time.

 The evolution of cyber risk quantification: how we got here